nam2n/template-warp-server/README.md

 It uses [warp](https://docs.rs/warp/) for implementing the web-server and [mongodb](https://docs.rs/mongodb/) as the datastore.

 ## Build and Run
-To run the server, simply run the command:
+To run the server, simply execute the command:
 ```
 cargo run
 ```

-Alternatively, to only build the code use the following command:
+Alternatively, to build the code use the following command:
 ```
 cargo build
 ```

-(Please note that both the above command build `debug/unoptimized` binary, please check the build in `Dockerfile` for more details)
+(Please note that both the above commands build a `debug/unoptimized` binary, please check the build in `Dockerfile` for more `release` binary)

-The project uses clippy for linting and rustfmt for formatting.
+The project uses `clippy` for linting and `rustfmt` for formatting.
 Github actions are setup to run these for each commit and PR.
-To format the code using rustfmt:
+To format the code using `rustfmt`:
 ```
 cargo fmt
 ```

-To run clippy:
+To run `clippy`:
 ```
 cargo clippy --all-targets --all-features -- -D warnings
 ```